Save SA Farmers' Livestock - Giant Hay Bales appeal

 ________________________________

-DONATE ONLINE - Tax Deductible Receipt Issued
+DONATE ONLINE - Tax Deductible Receipts Issued

 https://donations.rawcs.com.au/42-2024-25

 Rotary Australia World Community Service (RAWCS) (our Club's path for collecting Donations) is a registered charity with the Australian Government ACNC and ATO.
 Donations are Tax Deductible.
-We are grateful for RAWCS' charitable commitment to support all 80+ Rotary Clubs in South Australia plus all other Clubs across Australia.
+We are grateful for RAWCS' charitable commitment to support us and all 80+ Rotary Clubs in South Australia plus all other Clubs across Australia.

 Please note : 94.5% of all Donations go directly to our project.
 Our Rotarians running the project are volunteers - so no wages are paid to make our drought relief project happen.